300 Jay Street

 If you need to procure a City Tech ID, visit the Public Safety website for complete information about the ID Station.

-If reappointed after working six consecutive semesters (exclusive of summers) in the same department at the same college over a three-year period, an adjunct is entitled to a year-long (Fall and Spring) appointment and must be notified on or about May 15th for the following academic year.
+If reappointed after completing six consecutive semesters (excluding summers) in the same department at the same college over a three-year period, adjunct faculty are entitled to consideration for a one-year appointment (Fall and Spring).
+These appointments are subject to contractual and business conditions, and notification must be provided on or about May 15 for the upcoming academic year.

 PAY INFORMATION